bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

-cluster were more likely to have related annotations; clusters having three or more genes in the same KEGG module were 12.7x more common than expected by random chance (n = 100 permutations of cluster labels within species, p &lt; 1e-2; Fig. 4E).
-Likewise, phage- or plasmid-associated genes were more frequently found in the same clusters than expected by chance (three or more shared annotations 2.4x more common, p &lt; 1e-2;
+cluster were more likely to have related annotations; clusters having three or more genes in the same KEGG module were 12.7x more common than expected by random chance (n = 100 permutations of cluster labels within species, p < 1e-2; Fig. 4E).
+Likewise, phage- or plasmid-associated genes were more frequently found in the same clusters than expected by chance (three or more shared annotations 2.4x more common, p < 1e-2;
 Fig. 4F).
 This supports our interpretation of StrainPGC–enabled gene co-occurrence clustering across genomes as evidence of related biochemical function or linked transmission, which may help to generate